derrell/proxy-tests/README.md

 - [ ] integration with references
   - [x] `initFunction` (in lieu of `init`).
-Added to a property definition, this is a function that will be called with no arguments, when `initProperty()` is called.
+Added to a property definition, this is a function that will be called with no arguments, when `initProperty()` is called, and automatically, immediately before the constructor is called.
 The function should return the initial value.
 This allows a unique initial value, even if it's a reference type, per object instance.
   - [ ] hard
   - [ ] weak
   - [ ] soft